jekyll/minima/about.md

 - I currently live in London and work as a product manager at J.P.Morgan
 - In my spare time, I love to read, cook, write and spend time with my family

+You can read about the 3 defining moments from my life [here](https://www.sid-jain.com/3-defining-moments/){:target="_blank"}.
+I also summarise a few lessons from my life [here](https://www.sid-jain.com/life-lessons/){:target="_blank"}.

 ##### **Why did I start this blog?**

 I started this blog to write about my ideas.
 I had been thinking about writing a blog for a long time but never really started until mid-2020.

-My primary motivation to write is to get clarity of my own thoughts.
+My primary motivation to write is to get clarity in my own thoughts.
 Barry Ritholtz aptly summarises this in his post [Why I write?](https://ritholtz.com/2015/05/ritholtz-why-i-write/){:target="_blank"}

 > I write mostly for myself.
 It’s a process, one that helps me to better understand my own thinking and ideas.
 Daniel Boorstein, an American historian, once said ‘*I write to figure out what I think*’.
 It’s a surprisingly accurate quote – until you sit down and put pen to paper (or fingers to keyboard) you have nothing.
 Not until you have a coherent work with a beginning, middle and end, AND a justifiable premise, AND the ability to defend it to other people’s attacks, you don’t really know what you think.
 Writing it out is a very, very different process than just having a half formed idea kicking around inside your head.